cgwire/kitsu/docs/permissions/README.md

-## Supervisor
+## Department Supervisor

-Supervisor inherit Artist permissions.
+Department supervisors inherit Artist permissions.

+Department supervisors have read and write access to their department(s) they work on: assets, shots, tasks, assignations, statistics, breakdown, and playlists.

+They can:

+* create assets and shots, per hand, or CSV batch import.
+* post comment on all tasks or their department(s)
+* add a task column
+* delete or add a task.
+* add/edit a playlist for the studio or the client.
+* see the client comments and validations.
+* see comment on other departments.

+They are not allowed to access the studio team, the main timesheets, and the production list.
+They can't define task types, task statuses, and asset types neither. they can't comment on other departments than theirs, they can't assign artist from other department.

+## Production Manager

+Production managers inherit Department supervisor permissions.

-Supervisors have read and write access to everything production they work on: assets, shots, tasks, assignations, statistics, breakdown, and playlists.
+Production managers have read and write access to their production they work on: assets, shots, tasks, assignations, statistics, breakdown, and playlists.

 They can: